LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

                              bftWeights)

     if NUMBER_STANDBY_DELEGATES == 2:
         randomSeed1 = random.getRandomBytes(b.header.height +1 - (ROUND_LENGTH*3)//2,
                                      ROUND_LENGTH)
         randomSeed2 = random.getRandomBytes(b.header.height +1 - 2*ROUND_LENGTH,
                                      ROUND_LENGTH)
         delegate1, delegate2 = addresses of the standby delegates selected from validatorsTwoRoundsAgo.delegateWeightSnapshot
                                as specified in LIP 0022, using the seeds randomSeed1 and randomSeed2
-        # in the above, if validatorsTwoRoundsAgo.delegateWeightSnapshot is empty, then no standby delegates are selected
+        # In the above, if validatorsTwoRoundsAgo.delegateWeightSnapshot is empty, then no standby delegates are selected
         validators = union of activeDelegates and {delegate1, delegate2}

     elif NUMBER_STANDBY_DELEGATES == 1:
         randomSeed1 = random.getRandomBytes(b.header.height +1 - (ROUND_LENGTH*3)//2,
                                  	 ROUND_LENGTH)
         delegate1 = address of the standby delegates selected from validatorsTwoRoundsAgo.delegateWeightSnapshot as specified in LIP 0022, using the seed randomSeed1 validators = union of activeDelegates and {delegate1}
-    else: # no standby delegates
+    else: # No standby delegates
         randomSeed1 = random.getRandomBytes(b.header.height +1 - (ROUND_LENGTH*3)//2,
                                  	 ROUND_LENGTH)
         validators = activeDelegates